Maintenance methods

-There are several basic principles of car maintenance and repair that are constantly mentioned throughout this manual.
-Following them allows the car owner to rationally and efficiently carry out various repair procedures, as well as effectively carry out maintenance.
+There are several basic principles of vehicle maintenance and repair that are constantly mentioned throughout this manual.
+Following them allows the car enthusiast to perform various repair procedures rationally and efficiently, as well as to carry out maintenance effectively.

 Threaded connections

-Threaded fasteners refer to nuts, bolts, studs and screws that hold two or more parts together.
+Threaded fasteners include nuts, bolts, studs and screws that fasten two or more parts together.
 When handling such elements, some features of this group of parts should be taken into account.
-Connections almost always include some type of locking device: a spring washer, lock nut, or pin.
-Sometimes a fastening compound is applied to the threads to secure the connection.
-All connection fasteners must be pre-cleaned and inspected for compliance with their geometric shape.
-The threads should not show signs of damage or wear, and the edges of the hexagon wrenches should not be rounded.
-When assembling, get used to replacing damaged threaded parts with new elements.
-Locknuts with plastic sleeves can only be used for their intended purpose once.
-When unscrewed, the locknuts lose their ability to perform their functions, and there is a need to replace them.
+Almost always, connections are provided with a locking device of some type: a spring washer, a lock nut or a pin.
+Sometimes a bonding compound is applied to the threads to secure the connection.
+All fasteners of the connection must be pre-cleaned and inspected for compliance with the standard of their geometric shape.
+The threads must not show any signs of damage or wear, and the hexagonal edges for the wrench must not be rounded.
+Get into the habit of replacing damaged threaded parts with new elements during assembly.
+Locknuts with plastic bushings can only be used once for their intended purpose.
+When loosened, the lock nuts lose their ability to perform their functions, and it becomes necessary to replace them.

-Threaded connections are subject to extreme corrosion.
-If the threaded fastener does not come loose, apply penetrating oil, kerosene or another product to it and wait until the liquid is absorbed.
+Threaded connections are extremely susceptible to corrosion.
+If the threaded fastener does not come off, apply penetrating oil, kerosene or other agent to it and wait until the liquid is absorbed.
 You can try using a pneumatic or electric impact wrench.
-If the above methods are ineffective, you can try to gently warm up the connection.
-If this does not lead to achieving the required result, then you will have to resort to using a hacksaw or chisel.
+If the above methods prove ineffective, you can try to gently heat the connection.
+If this does not lead to the desired result, then you will have to resort to using a hacksaw or chisel.

-Flat washers and spring washers should always be replaced during assembly.
+Flat and spring washers on connections should always be replaced during assembly.
 Do not place spring washers between soft metal parts (for example, from aluminum alloys), thin sheet steel or plastic.

-For a number of reasons, car manufacturers widely use fasteners with metric threads.
-It is important to distinguish between SAE standard fasteners (operating in the USA) and metric connectors, since these groups of parts are not interchangeable.
+For a number of reasons, vehicle manufacturers widely use fasteners with metric threads.
+It is important to differentiate between SAE standard fasteners (operating in the USA) and metric connectors, since these groups of parts are not interchangeable.

 The designation of bolts of all standards determines the diameter, as well as the pitch and length of the thread.
-For example, the SAE designation 1/2-13x1 indicates a bolt thread diameter of 1/2 inch with a pitch of 13 threads per 1 inch of length, which is 1 inch.
-The designation of a metric bolt M12 -1.75 x 25 means: thread diameter - 12 mm, thread pitch - 1.75 mm (thread spacing), and the length of the threaded part of the bolt is 25 mm.
+For example, the SAE standard designation 1/2-13x1 means the bolt thread diameter is 1/2 inch, the pitch is 13 threads per inch of length, which is 1 inch.
+The designation of the metric bolt M12 -1.75 x 25 means: thread diameter - 12 mm, thread pitch - 1.75 mm (distance between threads), and the length of the threaded part of the bolt is 25 mm.
 The bolts described above are visually almost indistinguishable.
-They are easy to confuse, but are not interchangeable.
+They are easily confused, but they are not interchangeable.

-SAE bolts and metric bolts differ not only in diameter, pitch and thread length, but also in head height, which is given in inches for SAE bolts and millimeters for metric bolts.
+SAE bolts and metric bolts differ not only in diameter, thread pitch and length, but also in head height, which is given in inches for SAE bolts and in millimeters for metric bolts.

 The above differences apply equally to nuts.

-Therefore, different standards of wrenches must be used on the corresponding nuts and bolts.
-Among other things, most SAE bolts have grooves on the surface of the head, the number of which determines the class and permissible tightening force.
-The permissible tightening force of such bolts is directly proportional to the number of grooves on the head.
-On cars, bolts from class zero to class five are usually used.
+Therefore, wrenches of different standards must be used on the corresponding nuts and bolts.
+In addition, most SAE standard bolts have grooves on the head surface, the number of which determines the class and permissible tightening force.
+The permissible tightening force of such bolts is directly proportional to the number of slots on the head.
+Cars typically use bolts from class zero to class five.
 The class of metric bolts is indicated in their designation and does not depend on the presence and number of grooves on the surface of the head.
 The permissible load on metric bolts is directly proportional to their class.
 Vehicles typically use metric bolts of classes 8.8, 9.8 and 10.9.

-Sometimes the nuts of both standards are marked with appropriate markings that determine the permissible load on the threaded connection.
-Typically, SAE nuts have dots marked on one side, while metric nuts are marked with numbers.
-The permissible load on the nut is directly proportional to the number of points marked or the value of the indicated number.
+Sometimes nuts of both standards are marked accordingly, which determines the permissible load on the threaded connection.
+Typically, SAE nuts have dots stamped on one side, while metric nuts are marked with numbers.
+The permissible load on the nut is directly proportional to the number of applied dots or the value of the specified number.

 Metric studs are also marked depending on their class.
-The class of large diameter studs is indicated in their designation (same as metric bolts), while studs of small diameters are marked with geometric shapes that determine the class.
+The class of large diameter studs is indicated in their designation (as well as metric bolts), while small diameter studs are marked with geometric shapes to indicate their class.

-It should be noted that most threaded fasteners are not rated, especially if they are grade 0 to 2.
-If a fastener is not marked, the only way to determine its standard is to measure the thread pitch or compare the part to a similar part of a known standard.
+It should be noted that most threaded fasteners do not have a class marking, especially if we are talking about a class from 0 to 2.
+In the absence of markings on a fastener, the only way to determine its standard is to measure the thread pitch or compare the given part with a similar part of a known standard.

-When talking about threaded parts of the SAE standard, the name of the standard is often mentioned directly «BAE».
-However, it should be noted that the name «BAE» applies only to high-precision connectors.
-Low grade threaded parts are usually referred to as USS standard parts.
+When talking about SAE standard threaded parts, the name of the standard "BAE" is often mentioned directly.
+However, it should be noted that the name "BAE" refers only to high-precision connectors.
+Low grade threaded parts are commonly referred to as USS standard parts.

-Considering that fasteners of similar sizes may have different load ratings (both SAE and metric), when reassembling, they should be installed in their respective original locations.
-In addition, when replacing fasteners, you must make sure that the class of the fastener being installed is not lower than the class of the part being replaced.
+Considering that fasteners of similar dimensions may have different load-bearing classes (both SAE and metric), when assembling, they should be installed in their respective original locations.
+In addition, when replacing fasteners, it is necessary to ensure that the class of the fastener being installed is not lower than the class of the part being replaced.

 Sequence and method of tightening threaded connections

-Most threaded connections should be tightened to the specified torque (tightening force - the torque that must be applied to a nut or bolt to unscrew it).
-Exceeding the specified torque results in the destruction of fasteners, while insufficient torque ultimately leads to loosening and spontaneous separation of the fastener.
-Depending on the thread diameter and material of manufacture, bolts, screws and studs have specific tightening forces, which in most cases are indicated at the beginning of the relevant chapters.
+Most threaded connections should be tightened to a specified torque (tightening torque - the torque that must be applied to a nut or bolt to loosen it).
+Exceeding the specified tightening force will result in the destruction of the fasteners, while insufficient force will eventually result in the fasteners loosening and separating spontaneously.
+Depending on the thread diameter and the material of manufacture, bolts, screws and studs have certain tightening forces, which in most cases are indicated at the beginning of the relevant chapters.
 When tightening connections, follow certain rules.

 Connectors for which the tightening torque is not specified are tightened in accordance with the recommendations given in the table.

-Data is based on ungreased steel or cast iron fasteners (made from non-aluminum alloys).
-As defined above, the load capacity of a threaded connection is determined by the material from which the fasteners are made and the diameter of the threads.
-The values below are averages for the second and third classes of connectors.
-When increasing the class of parts, higher tightening torque values are permissible.
+Data shown is for unlubricated steel or cast iron fasteners (made from non-aluminum alloys).
+As defined above, the permissible load on a threaded connection is determined by the material from which the fasteners are made and the thread diameter.
+The values below are averages for class 2 and 3 connectors.
+As the class of parts increases, higher tightening torque values are permitted.

-Threaded fasteners such as cylinder head bolts, pan bolts, differential housing bolts, etc. should be tightened and unscrewed in certain sequences, which prevents deformation of the fastened elements.
+Threaded fasteners such as cylinder head bolts, oil pan bolts, differential housing bolts, etc., should be tightened and loosened in specific sequences to prevent deformation of the fastened elements.
 These sequences are usually given in the relevant chapters.
-If there is no specific tightening sequence, the following principles must be followed to prevent possible deformation of the fastened parts.
+In the absence of a specific tightening sequence, the following principles must be followed to prevent possible deformation of the fastened parts.

-At the initial stage, tighten the bolts/nuts by hand.
-They should then be tightened one full turn in a cross or diagonal pattern.
-After finishing tightening one full turn, return to the first fastener and tighten the connectors half a turn in the same sequence.
+At the initial stage, tighten the bolts/nuts manually.
+They should then be tightened one full turn in a criss-cross or diagonal pattern.
+After completing one full turn of tightening, return to the first fastener and tighten the connectors one half turn in the same sequence.

 Finally, before tightening to the specified torque, tighten each connector a quarter turn.
 When loosening the tightening force and unscrewing the connectors, perform the above procedure in reverse order.

-Disassembly of elements should be done carefully, taking during this procedure measures aimed at facilitating subsequent assembly and installation.
+Disassembly of the elements should be carried out carefully, taking measures during this procedure to facilitate subsequent assembly and installation.

-Always note the sequence in which parts are removed.
-It is also necessary to mark the original position on a pad or paint directly on parts that may be installed in different positions, such as the original position of a corrugated thrust washer on a shaft.
-It is recommended to lay out the removed parts on a clean surface in the order they were removed.
-It is also recommended to make sketches or photographs of elements in their original positions.
+Always mark the sequence of removal of parts.
+It is also necessary to mark the initial position in a notebook or with paint directly on parts that can be installed in different positions, for example, the initial position of a corrugated thrust washer on a shaft.
+It is recommended to lay out the removed parts on a clean surface in the order of removal.
+It is also recommended to make sketches or photographs of the elements in their original positions.

 When removing threaded connectors, always mark their original position.
-Sometimes temporarily screwing the bolts into their original positions can prevent possible confusion later, as can temporarily tightening the nuts and putting washers on the corresponding studs.
-If it is not possible to do the above, you should store fasteners in labeled boxes or in compartments of one large box.
-A plastic candy box with compartments is ideal for this purpose, since each of them can accommodate bolts and nuts removed from their respective original positions (for example, bolts and nuts securing the pan, valve cover, engine mounts, etc.).
+Sometimes temporarily screwing the bolts back into their original positions can prevent possible confusion later, as can temporarily screwing the nuts and washers onto the appropriate studs.
+If it is not possible to do the above, fasteners should be stored in labeled boxes or in compartments of one large box.
+A plastic candy box with compartments is ideal for this purpose, as each of them can hold bolts and nuts removed from their respective original positions (for example, bolts and nuts for fastening the oil pan, valve cover, engine mounts, etc.).

-The pallet of such a box is indispensable when working with small-sized elements, such as a carburetor, generator, elements of the valve mechanism or internal panels and cladding.
+The tray of such a box is indispensable when working with small-sized elements, such as a carburetor, generator, valve mechanism elements or internal panels and trim.

 Marking of bolts depending on permissible load (SAE, USS standards; bottom row - metric bolts)

-Marking depending on the permissible load on SAE nuts
+Markings according to permissible load on SAE standard nuts

-Marking depending on the permissible load on metric studs
+Marking according to permissible load on metric studs

-Box compartments can be marked with paint or colored tags to identify fasteners according to their original positions.
+The box compartments can be marked with paint or colored labels to identify fasteners according to their original positions.

-When disconnecting harnesses, shields and wiring connectors, it is advisable to identify the open wires by labeling them with the appropriate numbers, thereby ensuring quick and correct subsequent connections during subsequent assembly.
+When disconnecting harnesses, screens and wiring connectors, it is advisable to identify open wires by labeling them with the appropriate numbers, thus ensuring quick and correct subsequent connection during subsequent assembly.

 Mating surfaces and gaskets